-In addition to housing for seniors and people with disabilities, the NSW Government has also released an affordable rental housing policy to help increase the amount and diversity of affordable housing in the state.
+In addition to housing for seniors and people with disabilities, the NSW Government has also an affordable rental housing state environmental policy to help increase the amount and diversity of affordable housing in the state.

-Visit the department's dedicated Affordable Rental Housing section to download fact sheets, a community guide, browse the SEPP, and read detailed information aimed at practitioners.
+Visit Affordable Rental Housing to download fact sheets, a community guide, browse the SEPP, and read detailed information aimed at practitioners.